 Glaucoma is an eye disease that lead to progressive damage to the optic nerve.
 Glaucoma is often caused by high eye pressure, but not always.
 In most cases of glaucoma, there are little to no symptoms until there is significant vision loss.
 Initially, glaucoma affects peripheral or side vision, but it can advance to central vision loss.
 If left untreated, glaucoma can lead to significant vision loss in both eyes, and may even lead to blindness.

 Macular degeneration occurs when there are changes to the macula, a small portion of the retina that is responsible for your central vision.
-Macular degeneration can result in a loss of central vision that can occur in two forms: "dry" (atrophic) and "wet" (exudative).
-Most people with macular degeneration have the dry form.
-The less common wet form may respond to laser procedures and medication injections, if diagnosed and treated early.
+Macular degeneration can result in a loss of central vision that can occur in two forms: "dry" and "wet".
+Most people with macular degeneration have the "dry" form.
+The less common but more complicated "wet" form may respond to laser procedures and medication injections, if diagnosed and treated early.